 In 1938, Charles Dobbs discovered diethylstilbestrol (DES), supposedly the first synthetic estrogen.
-Dobbs thought DES would solve the problems of menopause but the AMA immediately began to make extravagant predictions that it would prevent miscarriages and solve all problems of pregnancy as well.
-It was prescribed as a “safe pregnancy” drug to prevent miscarriages.
-But by 1960, the number of DES daughters having sex organ issues was up around 60 to 90% of all infertility problems, miscarriages, and cervical cancer.
+Dobbs thought DES would solve the concerns of menopause but the AMA immediately began to make extravagant predictions that it would prevent miscarriages and solve all concerns of pregnancy as well.
+It was presented and prescribed as a “safe pregnancy” drug to prevent miscarriages.
+But by 1960, the number of DES daughters having sex organ issues was up around 60 to 90% of all infertility issues, miscarriages, and cervical cancer.
 Breast cancer in the mothers had increased by 40%.

 Next there was Robert Wilson’s “Feminine Forever” thesis that menopause was an estrogen deficient disease.
 Insufficient estrogen was proposed as the cause of all menopause symptoms.
 The drug industry immediately donated $1.3 million to set up the Wilson Foundation for the sole purpose of developing and promoting estrogen drugs based upon pregnant horse’s urine.
 Resulting drug company funded studies were cited as inconclusive, or skewed results were reported.
 Negatives were swept under the carpet as irrelevant.

 In 1975 the New England Journal of Medicine published findings after studying endometrial cancer.
 Women who took estrogen had increased their risk of endometrial cancer by five times, even up to 14 times if they had used the drugs for seven years.
-However it was found that if synthetic progesterone (called progestin) was added to the estrogens the risk of this cancer would be reduced.
-This new product was promoted by changing the name from Estrogen Replacement Therapy (ERT) to HRT.
+However it was found that the addition of synthetic progesterone (called progestin) to the estrogens reduced the risk of endometrial cancer.
+To promote this new product (progestin), the name Estrogen Replacement Therapy (ERT) was changed to Hormone Replacement Therapy (HR).
 In the same year, the American Cancer Society of 240,000 found a close relationship between HRT and cancer.
 However, this study was generally ignored.

 The traditional method of health care in the United States provides the pharmaceutical industry highly lucrative markets.
 The potential market for patentable progestins is vast–birth control, irregular menses, osteoporosis–literally every woman through the age of puberty on, is a target for a sale.